 Company formation in Latin America: An overview

 Understanding company formation in Latin America is essential for foreign investors to thrive in this booming market.
-The region is quickly emerging as a key hub for multinationals, startups, and other investors.
 Many of the traditionally quite conservative states that have preferred closed economies are now opening up.

 company formation in Latin America: A bar graph titled "Nearshoring in Latin America: biggest potential beneficiaries" shows potential increases in goods exports as a percentage of GDP.
 Guyana leads with 7.31%, followed by Honduras (5.20%) and Suriname (4.24%).
 Source: IDB / World Bank.
 Nearshoring in Latin America is driving these changes.